Why MyEligible?

 You do not need an account.
 The quiz runs on your device.
 Your answers are not stored on my server, sold, or used for advertising.
 They are folded into the results URL if you want to bookmark or share your own summary.

 The rules behind each estimate come from public Government of Canada, provincial, territorial, and municipal sources.
-Open the sources page for every link we relied on.
-Each benefit also shows when we last checked the rule or amount.
+Open the sources page for every link I relied on.
+Each benefit also shows when I last checked the rule or amount.

 What you see here are estimates based on what you told me and the public rules I have on hand.
 Only the Canada Revenue Agency (CRA), a province, a territory, a municipality running a program, or another responsible agency can say for sure.
 If a number matters for a real-life decision, confirm it with them.